demisto/content/Packs/HYASInsight/Integrations/HYASInsight/HYASInsight_description.md

 Use the HYAS Insight integration to interactively lookup PassiveDNS, DynamicDNS, WHOIS, Malware Information.

 ## How to get a HYAS API Key
-In order to be able to use HYAS Insight data with Cortex XSOAR, you will need a HYAS Insight API key.
-To request one, please contact HYAS Support at support@hyas.com or https://www.hyas.com/contact.
-You can also contact HYAS Support inside the HYAS Insight web UI by clicking the 'help' icon at the top right of the screen.
+In order to obtain a HYAS Insight API key to use with Cortex XSOAR, please contact your HYAS Insight Admin.
+If you are unsure who your Admin is, you can also contact HYAS Support via email at support@hyas.com, by visiting the HYAS website https://www.hyas.com/contact, or by using the HYAS Insight web UI by clicking the ‘help’ icon at the top right of the screen, to request a key.

 ## Partner Contributed Integration
 ### Integration Author: HYAS